-ONE ESSEX COURT offers four guaranteed twelve month pupillages per year, each with substantial funding.
+ONE ESSEX COURT offers five guaranteed twelve month commercial pupillages per year, each with substantial funding.

 In addition, Chambers is actively seeking applications from candidates with a particular interest in Intellectual Property law.
 An additional pupillage is available for applicants in this sector, again with substantial funding.